-8.5.2 Chapter 2: Core Strategy
+8.6.2 Chapter 2: Core Strategy

-Likely to Improve status of SEOs Probable Conflict with status of SEOs - unlikely to be mitigated Mitigated Conflicts No Likely interaction with status of SEOs Strategic Objective, Aims and Settlement Hierarchy • • CST To ensure that new development within the County will provide for sustainable development that enables economic growth, delivery of accessible and high-quality infrastructure and services and guides population growth in accordance with the settlement strategy.
+Likely to Improve status of SEOs Probable Conflict with status of SEOs - unlikely to be mitigated Mitigated Conflicts No Likely interaction with status of SEOs Strategic Objective, Aims and Settlement Hierarchy • • • CST To ensure that new development within the County will provide for sustainable development that enables economic growth, delivery of accessible and high-quality infrastructure and services and guides population growth in accordance with the settlement strategy.
 Aim 1: To provide planning policy that will support strong and sustainable development over the lifetime of the Plan.
 Aim 2: To approach the overall development of the County in an inclusive, integrated way to make sure all aspects of development work together.
 Aim 3: To provide a plan that will make the best use of the County's resources to support the sustainable development of infrastructure, amenities and economic investment in the area.
 Aim 4: To achieve a lively and vibrant living and working environment for the County's population by making the most of the economic, social and physical development.
 Aim 5: To identify the scope of development needed to support future population growth.
-Aim 5: To oromote and support the integration of land use and transport and to encourage a modal shift to greater use of sustainable modes of transport, including walking, cycling and public transport.
+Aim 5: To identify the scope of development needed to support future population growth.
+Aim 6: To promote and support the integration of land use and transport and to encourage a modal shift to greater use of sustainable modes of transport, including walking, cycling and public transport.
 Aim 7: To examine and assess existing housing and settlement patterns so to ensure all decisions are informed and evidence based.
-Aim 1: Support the strengthening of the town and village network throughout the County, with priority being accorded to Monaghan Town in order to fulfil its role as the principle town within the County, whith greater use of sustainabing the expansion of linkages within the region and nationally.
-Aim 3: To create vibrant and thriving communities in the rural settlements by using the extensive village network to supporting urban settlements and enabing the expansion of linkages within the region and nationally.
-Aim 4: To create vibrant and thriving communities in the rural settlements by using the extensive village network to support rural communities through the provision of community services, convenience retail services, social B1 B2 B3 B4 PHH1 S1 W1 W2 W3 M1 M2 M3 C1 CH1 CH2 L1 B1 B2 B3 B4 PHH1 S1 W1 W2 W3 M1 M2 M3 C1 CH1 CH2 L1
+Aim 1: Support the strengthening of the town and village network throughout the County, whith trageting growth to supporting urban settlements and enabing the expansion of linkages within the region and nationally.
+Aim 3: To create vibrant and thriving communities in the rural settlements by using the extensive village network to support rural communities through the provision of community services, convenience retail services, social functions and transport links.
+Aim 4: To create altractive town and village environments with unique identities and an appropriate mix of uses to attract and retain population within the B1 B2 B3 B4 PHH1 S1 W1 W2 W3 M1 M2 M3 C1 CH1 CH2 L1 B1 B2 B3 B4 PHH1 S1 W1 W2 W3 M1 M2 M3 C1 CH1 CH2 L1

-SEA Environmental Report for the Draft Monaghan County Development Plan 2019-2025
+SEA Environmental Report for the Monaghan County Development Plan 2019-2025